 It's important to note, to have a legitimate medical malpractice claim, your surgeon or doctor had to have been grossly negligent.

-There is a huge misconception regarding the precieved "winning" of a medical malpractice claim.
+There is a huge misconception regarding the preceived "winning" of a medical malpractice claim.
 Bear in mind, a physician or surgeon is not going to simply settle in order to keep the case from going to court.
-Accusations of medical malpractice can ruin a medical care practioner's reputation and careeer.
+Accusations of medical malpractice can ruin a medical care practitioner's reputation and career.
 They will more than willing to go to court in order to protect their themselves and definitely don't take medical malpractice accusations lightly.
 If you don't have a claim of negligence that can be proven you simply don't have a medical malpractice claim.

 A representative of the medical malpractice insurance carrier may offer a small settlement in exchange for a broad, general release that will prevent you from taking any further action.
 This is best avoided.
 The insurance company wants only to prevent having to pay a large settlement or verdict.
 Winning fair compensation for serious losses is more likely when you have an experienced Florida medical malpractice lawyer on your side.
 Insurance companies fight these cases energetically, because malpractice verdicts can potentially cost them six or seven figures or even more.